 Innsbruck, the capital of Tirol, Austria spreads out in the Inn Valley where the river Inn makes a bend north, before continuing east.
-In the midst of the most alpine state of Austria, the city’s 130.000 inhabitants enjoy a thriving city and all year outdoor adventures.
+Located in the middle of Austria’s most alpine state, the city’s 130.000 inhabitants enjoy a thriving city and all-year outdoor adventures.
 Innsbruck got its name from the first bridge across the river Inn, which was constructed in around 1170.
 A small trading post by the river soon grew and the town got its city status already in 1200.

 Although the city is smack in the middle of the Alps, it’s sometimes overseen as a tourist destination.
 Sure, arriving in Tirol in winter, most people head directly for the ski slopes.
-Nevertheless, it’s definitely worth a visit.
-The main attraction all year around is the historical centre, which is well preserved.
-You could easily spend 2-3 hours taking in the sites here, which are all in short walking distance.
+Nevertheless, it’s worth a visit.
+The main attraction all year round is the historical centre, which is well preserved.
+You could easily spend 2-3 hours taking in the sites here, which are all within short walking distance.
 No matter the time of the year, strolling around the historical centre is a delight.
 The narrow lanes can be crowded at the time, but if you opt for an early morning stroll, you can enjoy the sights in peace.

-In winter, Tirol and Innsbruck is all about skiing and other snow activities.
+In winter, Tirol and Innsbruck are all about skiing and other snow activities.
 Innsbruck hosted the 1964 and 1976 Winter Olympics and the slopes are reachable by cable car from the city outskirts.
 There are several ski resorts very near Innsbruck.
 Nordkette – the mountain range just north of the city can be reached by metro from the centre and then you change to a cable car in the outskirts of Innsbruck.
 The Nordkette mountain range is part of Austria’s largest nature park, the Karwendel Nature Park.
 The Nordkettebahn runs all year and you get phenomenal views from the peak near Hafelekar cable car station at 2,269 metres above sea level.

 In summer, Innsbruck is an excellent base for hiking in the surrounding mountains.
 Some of the cable cars are running in the summer as well, giving easy access to the mountain ranges both north and south of the city.
-Right in the vincinity of the city you have the Patscherkofel Cable Car which takes you up to just short 2000 metres above sea level, where you have numerous trails.
-The view from the top is simply mesmorizing.
+Right in the vicinity of the city, you have the Patscherkofel Cable Car which takes you up to just short of 2000 metres above sea level, where you find numerous hiking trails.
+Furthermore, the view from the top is simply mesmerizing.
 Also worth a visit is the small but interesting alpine botanic garden Alpengarten Patscherkofel not far from the cable car station, which is run by the University of Innsbruck.